nazmiaras/NLP/README.md

-# NPL
+# NLP
-This is my first npl project .
+This is my first nlp project .

 # Confusion Matrix Result